Jimi Hendrix’s 1965 Fender Stratocaster (Astoria Strat)

 The History of the NME by Pat Long

-Perhaps there’s something we’re missing, and perhaps Tony explained all of the irregularities to the people directly involved in the auction of the guitar, but the story does seem shaky.
-Next to that, there’s almost a perfect candidate for the Astoria Strat – the guitar given to Frank Zappa in May 1968.
+Perhaps there’s more to the story that Tony explained to those directly involved in the auction, but the details remain shaky.
+On top of that, there’s another strong contender for the Astoria Strat—the guitar given to Frank Zappa in May 1968.

-So to sum it up, this guitar – or the one considered to be the Astoria Strat by the public, was never seen in Jimi’s hands in March 1967, and the whole story around it is based on a statement from Tony Garland, JHE’s PR manager, and of course, the same guy who actually sold the guitar on auction in 2008.
-As said previously, Jimi was seen using two sunburst Strats in March of that year.
-Based on the photos available, both were early sixties models with spaghetti logos, while the alleged Astoria Strat is a mid-60s model styling a transition logo.
-For a photo, comparison see [Did Jimi Hendrix actually burn a guitar at the Miami Pop Festival?]
+To summarize, the guitar considered by the public to be the Astoria Strat was never seen in Jimi’s hands in March 1967.
+The entire story surrounding it rests on a statement by Tony Garland, the JHE’s PR manager and the same person who sold the guitar at auction in 2008.
+As previously mentioned, Jimi was seen using two sunburst Stratocasters in March of that year.
+Based on available photos, both were early ’60s models with spaghetti logos, whereas the alleged Astoria Strat is a mid-’60s model featuring a transition logo.
+For a photo comparison, see [Did Jimi Hendrix actually burn a guitar at the Miami Pop Festival?]

-The photos of the two Strat linked above were taken at the Star Club, Hamburg in mid-March, while the Astoria gig was played on the 31st.
-Unfortunately, only photos taken on the night of the 31st were from before the concert, and show Jimi holding one of two sunburst Strats [Jimi Hendrix backstage on the opening night of the Walker Brothers tour – Alamy] This tells us that Jimi did use one of the early sixties sunburst Strats for the gig, but it does not tell us whether that was the guitar he burned or not.
+The photos of the two Stratocasters were taken at the Star Club in Hamburg in mid-March, while the Astoria gig took place on March 31.
+Unfortunately, the only photos from the Astoria gig are from before the concert, showing Jimi holding one of the two sunburst Strats [Jimi Hendrix backstage on the opening night of the Walker Brothers tour – Alamy].
+This confirms that Jimi used one of the early ’60s sunburst Stratocasters during the show, but it doesn’t clarify whether that was the guitar he burned.

-However, since Jimi used both of the early sixties sunburst Strats at the Star Club, it seems that the second Strat – the one with a good amount of scratches on the body, would make for a perfect candidate to be sacrificed at the Astoria Theater.
+However, considering Jimi used both early ’60s sunburst Strats at the Star Club, it’s reasonable to theorize that the second Strat—the one with significant scratches on the body—was the guitar sacrificed at the Astoria Theater.

 Feedback